Azure/azure-quickstart-templates/shibboleth-sp-singlevm-centos/README.md

 Create a deployment of Shibboleth SP using this template and SSH into the VM deployed.

 ## TestShibboleth using <a href="http://www.testshib.org/">TestShib</a>
-1. To test shibboleth SP download metadata file from https://your-domain/idp/Shibboleth.sso/Metadata and rename metadata file with unique identifier.
+1. To test shibboleth SP download metadata file https://your-domain/Shibboleth.sso/Metadata and rename metadata file with unique identifier.
 2. Upload metadata file here: http://www.testshib.org/register.html
 3. Back up the existing configuration file then Generate and save the right shibboleth2.xml for your installation
 4. Overrite generated configuration with **/etc/shibboleth/shibboleth2.xml**